The Role of a Governor

 |After university I worked at the Magistrates Court as Scheduling Manager for North Hampshire, until left to have family.
 Was parent rep for Basingstoke Portage service and served as trustee for Stepping Stones DS (local Down syndrome charity).
 I have been a governor for 5 years.|

-In my spare time I volunteer for a local cricket league, the Samaritans, I serve on the board of the University of Winchester Student union and am a magistrate on the north Hampshire bench.
+In my spare time I volunteer for a local cricket league, the Samaritans, I serve on the board of the University of Winchester Student union and am the current Chairman of the North Hampshire Magistrate bench.
+I sit in both the adult and family courts having been a magistrate for eight years.

 As a new governor in 2015, I am very much looking forward to taking an active part in supporting the students and staff at Limington House School.